Achievable logoAchievable logo

 So far, we’ve worked with functions that explicitly define y in terms of x.
 In other words, each input x produces exactly one output value y.

 However, not all equations define y explicitly.
-Consider the equation:
+Consider the equation for a circle of radius 5:

-This equation describes a curve, not a function, because some x-values correspond to more than one y-value.
-If you graph it, it fails the vertical line test.
+This equation does not define y as a function of x, because some x-values correspond to more than one y-value (the graph fails the vertical line test).

 To find derivatives for equations like this, we use implicit differentiation.